-- Bullying Prevention Policy Compliant Procedure for ETB Staff. - Harassment/Sexual Harassment prevention policy complaint procedure for ETB staff. - 2.
-The Board of Management of Templemichael College adopts the Anti-Bullying Procedures for Primary and Post-Primary Schools issued by the Department of Education and Skills (September 2013) as the basis for the way in which the Templemichael College addresses the issue of bullying. - 3.
-The Board of Management recognises the very serious nature of bullying and the negative impact that it can have on the lives of students or staff and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour. - I. A positive school culture and climate which: - ✓ is welcoming of difference and diversity and is based on inclusivity; - encourages students and staff to disclose and discuss incidents of bullying behaviour in a non-threatening environment; and - ✓ promotes respectful relationships across the school community. - II.
-Effective leadership. - III.
-A school-wide approach. - IV.
-A shared understanding of what bullying is and its impact. - V. Implementation of education and prevention strategies (including awareness raising measures) that: - ✓ build empathy, respect and resilience in students; - ✓ Explicitly address the issues of cyber-bullying and identity-based bullying; - ✓ including in particular, homophobic and transphobic bullying. - VI.
-Effective supervision and monitoring of students. - VII.
-Supports for staff.
+- 1. This policy comprehends bullying that is either perpetrated by students or experienced by students in the School.
+The Board of Management of Castlepollard Community College adopts the Anti-Bullying Procedures for Primary and Post-Primary Schools issued by the Department of Education and Skills (September 2013) as the basis for the way in which the school community addresses the issue of bullying. - 2.
+The Board of Management recognises the very serious nature of bullying and the negative impact that it can have on the lives of students or staff and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour. - 3.
+A positive school culture and climate which: - (a) is welcoming of difference and diversity and is based on inclusivity; - (b) encourages students and staff to disclose and discuss incidents of bullying behaviour in a non-threatening environment; and - (c) promotes respectful relationships across the school community. - I. Effective leadership. - II.
+A school-wide approach. - III.
+A shared understanding of what bullying is and its impact. - IV.
+Implementation of education and prevention strategies (including awareness raising measures) that: - (a) build empathy, respect and resilience in students; - (b) Explicitly address the issues of cyber-bullying and identity-based bullying;

-- VIII.
-Consistent recording, investigation and follow up of bullying behaviour (including use of established intervention strategies). - IX.
+- (c) including in particular, homophobic and transphobic bullying. - V. Effective supervision and monitoring of students. - VI.
+Supports for staff. - VII.
+Consistent recording, investigation and follow up of bullying behaviour (including use of established intervention strategies). - VIII.
 On-going evaluation of the effectiveness of the anti-bullying policy. - 4.
 In accordance with the Anti-Bullying Procedures for Primary and Post-Primary Schools bullying is defined as follows.